Joseph P. Kennedy Jr.: Accident investigation

 Drone operations were paused for a month while equipment was re-evaluated and modified, and there would be no further Navy missions.
-The Navy's informal board of review, discussing a number of theories, discounted the possibility of the crew making a mistake or that suspected jamming or a stray signal could have armed and detonated the explosives.
+The Navy's informal board of review, discussing a number of theories, discounted the possibility of the crew making a mistake.
+It suspected jamming or a stray signal could have armed and detonated the explosives.
 An electronics officer, Earl Olsen, who believed the wiring harness had a design defect, had warned Kennedy of that possibility the day before the mission but was ignored.

 Later reports that Kennedy's final mission was kept top secret until many years later are negated by a detailed public account of the operation and Kennedy's death released in 1945.

 Recognition and commemoration

 Kennedy and Willy were both posthumously awarded the Navy Cross, the Air Medal, and the Purple Heart Medal.
 The names of both men are listed on the Tablets of the Missing at the Cambridge American Cemetery and Memorial, a cemetery and chapel near the village of Madingley, Cambridgeshire, that commemorates Americans who died in World War II.

-A commemorative headstone (cenotaph) for Joseph P. Kennedy Jr. was later erected at Arlington National Cemetery.
+A commemorative headstone cenotaph for Joseph P. Kennedy Jr. was later erected at Arlington National Cemetery.
 A further memorial to him stands inside the fortress of Mimoyecques, France.

+In the great reading room of the Harvard Law School Library located in Langdell Hall, there is an inscription engraved in marble on either side of a doorway, honoring and listing the names of Joeseph Patrick Kennedy, Jr. and other young men of the Harvard Law School who interrupted their studies to serve in World War II and were killed in action.
+On either side of an opposing doorway on the opposite end of the great reading room, there is a similar monument that honors Harvard Law School students who were killed in action during World War I.